 ODMAP complements other assistance available to dairy producers, including Dairy Margin Coverage (DMC) and Supplemental DMC, with more than \$1 billion in benefits paid for the 2023 program year to date.

 Additionally, FSA recently announced the Milk Loss Program for eligible dairy operations.
 The program covers milk that was dumped or removed, without compensation, from the commercial milk market due to qualifying weather events and the consequences of those weather events that inhibited delivery or storage of milk (e.g., power outages, impassable roads, infrastructure losses, etc.) during calendar years 2020, 2021 and 2022.
 Learn more on the FSA Dairy Programs webpage.

-For more information about USDA programs, producers can contact their local USDA Service Center.
-Producers can also prepare maps for acreage reporting as well as manage farm loans and other programs by logging into their farmers.gov account.
+To learn more about FSA programs, producers can contact their local USDA Service Center.
+Producers can also prepare maps for acreage reporting as well as manage farm loans and view other farm records data and customer information by logging into their farmers.gov account.
 If you don't have an account, sign up today.

 USDA touches the lives of all Americans each day in so many positive ways.
-In the Biden-Harris administration, USDA is transforming America's food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
+Under the Biden-Harris Administration, USDA is transforming America's food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit usda.gov.